MURPHY-GOODE Cabernet Sauvignon 2010

 Imported by Cupcake Vineyards, Livermore, CA

-Priced in the reasonable to cheap category, but you get what you pay for in this case.
+This wine is priced in the reasonable to cheap category, but you get what you pay for in this case.

 Prefer the Sensual or Robert Mondavi over this Cupcake.